Chrissy-Morgan/Proxmark3-RDV4-ParrotOS/Parrot-OS-Proxmark3-RDV4-installation.md

 ```sh
 git pull
 ```
-In the github repo installation instructions it says “Install the blacklist rules and add user to dialout group (if you on a Linux/ubuntu/debian).
-If you do this one, you need to logout and login in again to make sure your rights got changed.”  make udev will take care of this.
+Iceman has made the udev script which takes care of the blacklist rules.
+When you look at the Kali linux and Arch install you will see the equivalent and that is the remove modem manager command.
+In addition to this, what the make udev command does is that it create's an alias for the pm3 under /dev.
+The command which is li/dev/ttyACM0 is not needed when you run the client, you only need to type /dev/pm then press autocomplete (tab).
+Although this has been included in the tutorial to help you identify the RDV4.
 ```sh
 make udev
 ```
-Iceman has made the udev script which takes care of the blacklist rules.
-When you look at the Kali linux and arch install you will see the equivalent and that is the remove modem manager command.
-In addition to this what it does is create an alias for the pm3 under /dev.
-The /dev/ttyACM0 is not needed once it is there, you only need to know the /dev/pm then press autocomplete (tab)
 So log out and logg back in again.
 And now we are all set to take the next step.
 ```sh
 Clean and complete compilation make clean && make all